I just finished my setup of Kubernetes for my home lab and before I forget the process I want to record my notes.

 At this point, most people can hit the deploy button, unless you have an nVidia GPU in your system...

-and hit enter on configure
+Navigate down to kubernetes-master and hit enter on configure

 Open Advanced Configuration

-and give it the value false
+Find enable-nvidia-plugin and give it the value false.

 When this is finished, APPLY CHANGES